Greece Golden Visa: Updated 2026 Rules + Market Guide

 - Golden Visa remaining stable despite EU scrutiny

-Greece remains one of Europe’s top 3 investment destinations in 2026.
+Greece remains one of Europe’s top 3 residency-by-investment destinations in 2026.

 Frequently Asked Questions